taemin6697/taemin6697.github.io/contents/publications.md

-Towards a More Sophisticated Multimodal Generative MLLM
+Towards a More Sophisticated Multimodal Generative MLLM(2024)

 (Currently being implemented and researched)